Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

 * provides customers with the option to select the therapist of their choice
 * allows customers to block book appointments

+Furthermore, in order to encourage user feedback it would be necessary to create:

+* a facility for users to enter feedback (placed on the contact page)
+* a new page to accommodate the increase in reviews

 Should sufficient interest be shown, it may be possible to allow clients to:
 * pay online (particularly for block bookings)
 * purchase gift vouchers online

+While social media links have been placed on the site, company identities have yet to be created.

 <h2>Technologies Used</h2>